cy0802/data_storing_via_blockchain/README.md

 flutter run
 ```
 5. Start the app
+- Use your google account to login
-- Perserve file on the block_chain:
+- Perserve file on the blockchain:
     1. Click the "Submit Contract" button
     2. choose a file
     3. Type your name